$SU(2)_L$ triplet scalar as the origin of the 95 GeV excess?: Phenomenology

 \subsection{SM Higgs signal strength}

-Through the quartic interactions $\lambda_\Delta$ and $\lambda_{\Phi\Delta}$ in \eqref{eq:pot}, $H^\pm$ contributes to the di-photon decay rate of the SM Higgs $h$ (see Fig.~\ref{fig:hgammagamma}).
-The corresponding signal strength, w.r.t.~the SM one, is given by
+Through the quartic interactions $H^\pm$ contributes to the diphoton decay rate of the SM Higgs $h$ (see Fig.~\ref{fig:ppToZgamma} left).
+The corresponding signal strength, with respect to~the SM one, is given by

 with